marnyg/wasmcloudPres/Why not care.md

 ## 3. Performance Considerations

 - **Single-Threaded Nature**:
-    - wasmCloud actors are single-threaded, which may not be optimal for all workloads.
+    - wasmCloud components are single-threaded, which may not be optimal for all workloads.
     - Scaling is achieved through multiple instances, which can increase communication overhead.
 - **Inter-Process Communication Bottlenecks**:
     - Highly parallel workloads with intensive inter-process communication might face performance issues.